Contact the Human Services Department

-Beginning Fall semester 2012, an average of 7 clock hours per week for Fall and Spring semesters and 9 clock hours per week for summer semester are required for a minimum of 100 total clock hours on site.
-Of these 100 hours, 40 clock hours are required of direct contact with clients (individual, couple, marriage and family and or group counseling, appraisal and consultation).
-At least 25% of the direct contact time should be individual counseling and at least 25% group counseling, e.g., it could be 45% individual, 45% group and 10% assessment, or any combination.
-A minimum of 1 clock hour per week of direct face-to-face supervision with the PCC-S Site Supervisor is required.
+An average of 7 clock hours per week for Fall and Spring semesters and 9 clock hours per week for summer semester are required for a minimum of 100 total clock hours on site.
+A minimum of 1 clock hour per week of direct face-to-face supervision with the Site Supervisor is required.

 The Clinical Mental Health Counseling, Marriage and Family Counseling, Rehabilitation Counseling, and School Counseling Internships are 600 clock hours of on-site experience.

-Beginning Fall semester 2012, the Clinical Mental Health Counseling, Marriage and Family Counseling, Rehabilitation Counseling, and School Counseling Internships require a total of 6 graduate credits of CNL 8670.
+The Clinical Mental Health Counseling, Marriage and Family Counseling, Rehabilitation Counseling, and School Counseling Internships require a total of 6 graduate credits of CNL 8670.
 The student is required to complete a minimum of 600 clock hours on-site.
 Of these 600 hours, 240 clock hours shall be direct client contact hours.
-At least 10 % of the direct contact time must be individual counseling.
-At least 10 % of the direct contact time must be group counseling.
+At least 10% of the direct contact time must be individual counseling.
+At least 10% of the direct contact time must be group counseling.
 See manuals for specific major requirements.